jmason87/env-border/README.md

 ## Installation

 1. Download the extension from the Chrome Web Store.
-(Link to be added upon store approval)
+[Env Border](https://chromewebstore.google.com/detail/env-border/imioapnclmdfnmoaackmnfnkinlojhng)

+OR

+1. Clone this repo
-2. Navigate to `chrome://extensions` in your Chrome browser.
+1. Navigate to `chrome://extensions` in your Chrome browser.
-3. Ensure that the "Developer mode" toggle at the top-right is turned on.
+2. Ensure that the "Developer mode" toggle at the top-right is turned on.
-4. Click "Load unpacked" and select the folder where you downloaded the extension.
+3. Click "Load unpacked" and select the folder where you cloned this repo.
-5. The extension should now be installed and will appear in your extensions list.
+4. The extension should now be installed and will appear in your extensions list.

 ## Usage